farhan/python-tasks/Task2_MyUrlShortner/README.md

 ## Running the Application

-Before running the application we need to create the needed DB tables:

-    ./manage.py migrate
+Database (db.sqlite3) is already available in project, you don't need to create a new one.

-Now you can run the development web server:
+Just run the development web server:

     ./manage.py runserver